‘More of a buyer’s market’ tipped for Melbourne in 2018 by experts

 -Affordability to remain a problem for entry-level buyers

-DISCLAIMER No responsibility is accepted by Rands Financial Services and its officers or employees for the accuracy of any statement, opinion or advice contained in text, and to the full extent allowed by law, Rands Financial Services excludes liability for any loss or damage sustained by viewers and users arising from, or in conjunction with, the supply or use of information in this publication through any cause.
+DISCLAIMER No responsibility is accepted by Rands Financial Services and its officers or employees for the accuracy of any statement, opinion, or advice contained in the text, and to the full extent allowed by law.
+Rands Financial Services excludes liability for any loss or damage sustained by viewers and users arising from, or in conjunction with, the supply or use of information in this publication through any cause.